The United Nations Office for Project Services (UNOPS)

 Projects

-Since 2017, UNOPS has established more than 100 agreements with the World Bank to implement projects together, primarily in fragile and conflict affected states.
+Since 2017, UNOPS has delivered more than $1.3 billion in projects financed by the World Bank Group, primarily in fragile and conflict-affected states.

 • Key partners